 This endowment honors Bernice Goodwin Spaulding and, in her memory, funds scholarships for worthy students enrolled in the music education curriculum.
 The scholarship awards, based on merit with consideration given to financial need, are granted to outstanding individuals having an academic average of 3.0 or better.
 Recipients are chosen by a committee.
 No application process is required.

-The Scholarship is created from gifts received from friends and supporters of the Pemi Chorus, the Department, and Bob and Margot Swift on the occasion of the Swifts’ retirement from the Pemi Chorus after their December 2011 performances.
+The Scholarship is created from gifts received from friends and supporters of the Pemi Choral Society, the Department, and Bob and Margot Swift on the occasion of the Swifts’ retirement from the Pemi Choral Society after their December 2011 performances.

 Eligible students shall be majors in the music or music education, in good academic standing, and have demonstrated service to the Department of Music, Theatre and Dance and to the wider community.
 Candidates for the Scholarship will be identified by the faculty of the Department.
 The amount awarded and the number of student recipients of the Scholarship will be determined by the chair of the Department based on the payout available as directed by the USNH.
 The established scholarship selection committee of the Department shall determine the most appropriate application and selection process based on the stated criteria.
 Should no candidates meet the criteria or be deemed worthy, the funds shall be retained for awarding the following semester or academic year, according to the selection committee’s discretion, to a commensurate number of students.